DJ-MrJay/react-todo-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # React To-Dos App
-This is a todo application written using the React library.
+This is a to-dos application written using the React library.

 ## Built With
 This project was bootstrapped with <code>create-react-app</code> CLI tool.